fyzanshaik/Blog-Site-App/README.md

 # Sample Blog Website

- "Sample Blog Website is a Node.js and Express.js application for creating and viewing blogs.
-This project provides a clean and modern user interface, making it easy to create and explore blog content."
+ Sample Blog Website is a Node.js and Express.js application for creating and viewing blogs.
+This project provides a clean and modern user interface, making it easy to create and explore blog content.

 # Installation

- "To install the project dependencies, use the following command:"
+ To install the project dependencies, use the following command:

  ```bash
   bun install